 The suns out, the breeze is cool – I’m ready to let the fresh air inside and fill my house with fresh flowers!
 For me, ‘spring greening’ starts with creating a healthy, clean home environment and with the gorgeous spring weather, it’s the perfect excuse to organize my home.

-We are cleaning out the carport, sorting through outdated clothes in our closets and decluttering my home office.
-As we are busy preparing to move into our new home this summer, it’s the ideal time to get our current home organized for the spring.
+We are cleaning out the carport, sorting through outdated clothes in our closets and organizing my home office.
 In this post, I’m sharing my tips to help you start your own spring greening process!

 Create Home Zones